 In 1992, Anthrax fired Joey Belladonna.
 He was replaced by John Bush of Armored Saint.
 The new line-up released "The Sound Of White Noise".
-The record saw Anthrax shedding much of its thrash metal for a darker, grungier metal sound and was a critical and commercial success.
+The record saw Anthrax shedding much of its signature Thrash Metal (Heavy Metal) for an Alternative Rock (Modern Rock) sound and was a critical and commercial success.
 Dan Spitz departed the band after touring for the release.
 The rest of the decade would be marked by commercial woes and label problems.
 For the next few releases, lead guitar was provided by Charlie Benante, guitar tech Paul Crook (who would also be the band's live lead guitarist but would never be made an official member of the band) and Dimebag Darrell of Pantera.
 In 1999, Anthrax released the greatest hits album "Return Of The Killer A's" which featured Joey Belladonna return for a duet with John Bush on a cover of the Temptations' song "Ball Of Confusion".
 A planned tour that would feature both Bush and Belladonna was scrapped when the band could not reach a financial agreement with Belladonna.

 In 2001, Rob Caggiano was hired as the band's lead guitarist and in 2003 the new line-up released "We've Come For You All".
 The album garnered some of Anthrax's best reviews since "The Sound Of White Noise".
 In 2004, Anthrax recorded "The Greater Of Two Evils" which featured re-recordings of songs from the Turbin and Belladonna eras.
 After the recording, Frank Bello left the group.
 Armored Saint bassist Joey Vera joined the band for the supporting tour of "The Greater Of Two Evils".